yohn-dezmon/Forest_Game_v2/docs/README.md

 import sys
 sys.path.insert(0, '/Users/HomeFolder/projects/Forest_Game_v2/Forest_Game_v2')

 If you are using this set of modules/classes on your computer, please update the pathway names accordingly.
-Thank you!
+The majority of the code for this application is within the **Scene.py** parent class
+within the **Forest_Game_v2** folder.

 ### Functionalities that I was able to successfully execute: